-06 Mar TÜV Rheinland Announces Eyesafe Display Certification Program for Next Generation Low Blue Light Health and Safety Requirements for the Global Display Industry
+06 Mar TÜV Rheinland Announces Eyesafe Display Certification Program for Next Generation Low Blue Light Requirements for the Global Display Industry

 • Beginning March 9, 2020, TÜV Rheinland will now be testing and certifying the Eyesafe® Display Standard, the most comprehensive set of requirements in low blue light management for the display industry.

-• The Eyesafe® Display Standard constitutes the industry’s most advanced blue light emission and color performance requirements based on over 250 research studies and input from leading physicians worldwide.
+• The Eyesafe® Display Standard constitutes the industry’s most advanced blue light emission and color performance requirements.

-• The new certification process will assist the electronics display industry, from component suppliers to consumer brands, with a guiding set of requirements for the development of low-blue light emitting displays guided by health research.
+• The new certification process will assist the electronics display industry, from component suppliers to consumer brands, with a guiding set of requirements for the development of low-blue light emitting displays.

 March 6, 2020 – SHANGHAI, CHINA and BERLIN, GERMANY // Today, TÜV Rheinland, the global leader in independent inspection services and third-party certification standards, announced certification for a new set of industry-leading international requirements for the consumer electronics and display industry.
 Entitled the Eyesafe® Display Standard, these new requirements are the first industry standards to be based on comprehensive clinical health and safety research.
 The Eyesafe® Display Standard is TÜV Rheinland’s recommended set of advanced requirements for the information technology industry high-intensity users across Public Sector, Enterprise, and Education verticals.